Crisis of the West

 Book

-Towards an Elite Theory of Economic Development: An Inquiry into Sustainable Value Creation (available in September 2025)
+Tomas Casas-Klett: Towards an Elite Theory of Economic Development: An Inquiry into Sustainable Value Creation (2025)

 As we described our work on the publisher’s website: Institutions, the humanly devised constraints of economic activity, are outcomes of elite agency.
 Leveraging ideas from economics, sociology, politics, and strategic management, this book proposes an “elite theory of economic development”.
 The overarching goal is to foster sustainable value creation at the elite business model level.
 This work also aims to contribute to transformational leadership, and links are made to the annual Elite Quality Index (EQx), a measure of the value creation of national elites.